jupyterlab/jupyterlab-git/specification/Git_REST_API.md

 # Specification of jupyterlab-git REST API
-This part of the REST API contains calls for working with the git-plugin of jupyterlab.
-Contents for each call include:
+A description of all jupyterlab-git REST API endpoints Contents for each call include:
-1. URLS: Only POST can send data to server through Jupyterlab"s ServerConnection, so, all commands use POST
+1. URLS
 3. Request JSON
 4. Reply JSON
 5. How errors are handled (HTTP success codes, error JSON)

-### git all_history - Get all information of current repo
+### /all_history - Get all git information of current repository
-Request with a "current_path", if it"s a git repo, return all the git repo information with a zero "code", if not, return error message with a non-zero "code".
-This request consists 4 seperate subprocess executions on server side (showtoplevel, branch, log, status) and may fail individually, so each part has its own "code" to indicate execution status(zero for success, none-zero for failure)
+Request with a current_path.
+If the current_path is a git repository, return all the git repository information.
+This request contains 4 seperate requests on server side (show_top_level, branch, log, status) and may fail individually, so each request has its own code to indicate execution status (zero for success, non-zero for failure)
 URL:
 ```bash
     POST /git/all_history